Asbestos Exposure in Wisconsin

 Building structures developed before the 1970s have a high probability of containing asbestos.
 This makes older homes, school buildings, and other residential properties a high-risk factor if any renovation, demolition, or construction takes place.

 Besides the known school superfund sites listed above, a different Wisconsin school discovered asbestos inside their building as well.
 The school was Yorkville Elementary, located in Racine County.
 Later in the investigation, however, an outside firm stated that the asbestos tiles found in the elementary school were “low-risk.”
-If you have any concerns with asbestos in your child’s school, call them and inquire more, they are required to give you the information.
+If you have any concerns with asbestos in your child’s school, call them and inquire more; they must give you the information.

 The U.S. military was once a large user of asbestos products in the building of military barracks, structures, military vehicles, Navy ships, shipyards, aircraft, and more.
-Truax Airforce Base in Madison had pipes and other items that were contaminated with asbestos.
-Since then, they’ve hired asbestos abatement (removal) services to aid in extracting the carcinogen.
+Truax Airforce Base in Madison had pipes and other items contaminated with asbestos.
+Since then, they’ve hired asbestos abatement (removal) services to extract the carcinogen.